yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/create-admin-user.md

 ![Register](/images/ee/register.png)

-Note that by default, Yugabyte Platform runs as a single-tenant application.
+Note that by default, YugabyteDB Anywhere runs as a single-tenant application.

 You proceed with the account creation as follows: